 You can add earlier-model appliances for integration into the existing configuration.
-In a tiered switching system, each ARI port will accommodate up to 16 target devices.
-When earlier-model appliances are tiered under the LCM2 appliance, the LCM2 appliance must be at the top level of the tier.
-See the following list for earlier-model appliances that are compatible with the appliance configuration.
+In a tiered system, each ARI port will accommodate up to 16 target devices.
+When earlier-model appliances are tiered under the GCM2 or GCM4 appliance, the GCM2 or GCM4 appliance must be at the top level of the tier.
+See the following list for earlier-model appliances compatible with the appliance configuration.